-These rules and regulations shall enter into force as of 30 August 2021 and hold until new Rules and Regulations are published.
+These rules and regulations shall enter into force as of 1 September 2022 and hold for an academic year or until new Rules and Regulations are published, whichever comes first.

-Project regulations
+Section 5 Semester Project regulations

-Project regulations for the Bachelor's programme in Data Science & Artificial Intelligence of the Department of Data Science and Knowledge Engineering in the Faculty of Science and Engineering at Maastricht University, approved by the Board of Examiners.
+Project regulations for the Bachelor's programme in Data Science & Artificial Intelligence in the Faculty of Science and Engineering at Maastricht University, approved by the Board of Examiners.

-These rules and regulations apply to the projects of the Bachelor's programme in Data Science & Artificial Intelligence, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
-These rules and regulations apply only for a project, not for group assignments within a course.
+This section describes the rules and regulations specific to the semester projects of the Bachelor's programme in Data Science & Artificial Intelligence, withstanding the Education and Examination Regulations, hereinafter referred to as EERs.
+These project regulations apply only for a semester project, not for group assignments within a course.